Bertucci's: 2000s

 In 2001, N.E.
 Restaurant Co.
 Inc. sold its Chili's and On the Border restaurants to Brinker International, and changed its name to Bertucci's Corp.
 A $4 million advertising tagline "Everybody Eats" was developed in April 2002.
 In 2006, Italian chain Vinny T's rebranded as Buca di Beppo and withdrew from some markets.
 As part of their consolidation, they sold 11 Boston locations to Bertucci's Corp.
 By the end of the decade, the chain had around 100 locations.

 2010s

 In 2011, The Boston Globe did a DNA investigation of fish available in area restaurants and supermarkets and determined that 50% of the fish was not properly labeled as to species.
 Bertucci's was asked for comment, and acted swiftly to correct the issue – an article on their search to find an acceptable serving of cod to replace the hake that their supplier had sourced them with appeared at the same time as the report on the investigation.

 In December 2012, Bertucci's opened its first 2Ovens concept restaurant in the revamped White City shopping center in Shrewsbury, Massachusetts.
 The brick ovens were the primary method of cooking in the restaurant.

+2016 Taunton attack

+On May 10, 2016, two people were stabbed at the Bertucci's restaurant at the former Silver City Galleria Mall in Taunton, Massachusetts.
+One of the stabbing victims, 56-year-old George Heath, was killed while trying to rescue the other stabbing victim, a pregnant 26-year-old waitress Sheenah Savoy, who survived.
+The incident occurred at about 7:00 p.m.
+EDT.

+The attacker was identified as 28-year-old Arthur DaRosa.
+According to DaRosa's sister, he checked himself into a local hospital the night before the attack and was released the following morning.
+He was also reportedly mentally ill and had been struggling with depression for years.

+The attack started when DaRosa crashed his car on Myricks Street, located near the mall.
+DaRosa then began to run around the area erratically, attempting to break into a number of homes.
+He eventually broke into a house and stabbed Patricia Slavin, 80, and her daughter Kathleen, 48, with a kitchen knife.
+Patricia died in the hospital while Kathleen was being treated for life-threatening injuries.
+DaRosa then stole a Honda Accord from the Slavin household, crashed it into the Macy's, before attacking at Bertucci's, and then finally assaulted three other people before being shot dead by an off-duty police officer.